 Food for Thought: Mindful Eating

-Dean Dietitian Cindy Stenavich explains why it’s not just what you eat, but how you eat it that impacts your waistline
+Dean Dietitian Cindy Stenavich explains why it’s important to think about more than what you eat when it comes to healthier habits

 We eat quickly, sometimes barely tasting the food.
 We grab food when we have time or because it is there, not considering whether or not we are really hungry.
 All of this distracted eating can lead to overeating since we are out of touch with the type and amount of food we really need to be healthy.